gw-ospo/curioss-patterns/piggyback-onto-a-larger-conference.md

 We’ve held a yearly summit for the past two years.
 In our first year, we piggybacked onto another conference hosted by a very closely related group, the Scientific Software Center.
 It was particularly useful as it brought the OSPO and our work to a much wider audience - people who weren’t solely focused on open source.

 ## Additional Learning from the VERSO OSPO
 We regularly co-organize or provide a supporting role in larger events in order to bring content about open source and our OSPO’s activities to a wider audience.
-We facilitate a range of activities from hosting tracks on open source to organizing presentations and a wide range of talks.
+We facilitate a range of activities from speaking, organising talks, hosting tracks on open source to organizing presentations/workshops from external organizations.

-At a smaller scale, we hold OSPO talks with local meet up groups where staff speaks for a single event.
+At a smaller scale, we hold OSPO talks with local meet up groups where OSPO staff speak about our activities.

 # Known Instances
 * [SnT Tech Transfer Office](https://www.uni.lu/snt-en/), l’Université du Luxembourg